We’re building cutting edge AI to identify legal problems

 - Annotated samples (each original sample is counted up to 5 times as each sample is annotated by 5 different lawyers): 19,231

 - Top 3 area of law tags applied:

 The inclusivity challenge

 Natively-trained text classification models are often problematically biased, performing substantially worse for under-represented or socially disadvantaged demographics.

 Building an unbiased diagnostic AI model takes more effort, but is particularly important for the legal assistance sector because the people most at risk of experiencing an underperforming AI model are those that are in greatest need of legal help.

-The latest stage of our AI project will see us partnering with King & Wood Mallesons, with support from the NSW Access to Justice Innovation Fund, to undertake community outreach and proactively capture language samples from diverse groups of people so that these can been explicitly incorporated into our model training dataset.
+The latest stage of our AI project will be supported by the NSW Access to Justice Innovation Fund, to undertake community outreach and proactively capture language samples from diverse groups of people so that these can been explicitly incorporated into our model training dataset.
 Once we have enriched our training data, we will be able to test the model’s performance with the priority cohorts identified to ensure that the model is performing at least as well for these cohorts as it is on average.